afm215/inf224/README.md

 The object copy must take into account that the pointed objects are not copied.
 We have to reimplemnt the = operator to make a deep copie.

 ## question 8
-It must be pointers because we don not want to copy the objects when we make them belong to a group.
-In java the situation is different as an Object is always a reference.
+It must be pointers because we do not want to copy the objects when we make them belong to a group.
+In java the situation is different as an Object is always referenced.

 ##question 10 :To prevent an object to be created outside the table there are two possibilities:
 *either adding a pointer toward a Table in the Multimedia class and check if it is null or not